ryuzakijebi/FPT/Unit02 - Java Core/Assignment 5.md

     }
 }
 ```
+**Static Inner Class**: The SingletonHelper class is only loaded once, and the INSTANCE field is initialized statically when the class is loaded by the JVM.
+This is guaranteed to be thread-safe by the JVM.

+**Lazy Initialization**: The Singleton instance is created only when getInstance() is called for the first time.
+This ensures efficiency and thread safety without needing to use synchronization.

 This method Efficient and simple, without the need for synchronization.
 Ensures lazy initialization and thread safety by leveraging the class loading mechanism.
 But None significant, this method is generally recommended for most use cases.